jopereira/memobench/README.md

 There are some additional options for retrieving results:

 - Dump the generated data to a GraphViz file.
+- Dump the insertion order to a CSV file, mainly for debugging.
 - Print benchmarking results in CSV format to stdout.

 See command-line help for syntax using --help for general options and --help on each subcommand for implementation specific options (e.g., database connection strings).